 Greece is a popular holiday destination for many reasons.
 A trip to Greece or one of the smaller islands can be very affordable.
-The weather in Zakynthos is super pleasant, the Greek food is delicious and although the island itself is relatively small, there are still countless fun activities to experience.
+The weather in Zakynthos is super pleasant, the Greek food, definitely try a Greek Meat Pie, is delicious and although the island itself is relatively small, there are still countless fun activities to experience.
 Within the space of approximately 410 km², you can find all the ingredients for a diverse holiday under the sun.
 To help you plan your trip, I’ve put together a handy Zakynthos travel guide.

 This was my first visit to Greece – is it just me, or are you also super excited when you’re about to discover a new country?
 The moment I get off the plane my eyes start to sparkle, I’m instantly happy and I’m ready to take on a new adventure.
 This time was no different.

 Zakynthos is a super popular tourist destination for bachelor’s parties, friend’s trips and family summer holidays.
 Good friends of ours were getting married in September 2019, and they wanted to celebrate both their bachelor’s parties in Zakynthos (and we didn’t need asking twice!).
 In no time a date was arranged, and we boarded the plane to Greece with ten men and nine women.

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

 When’s the best time to visit Zakynthos?

 I would say June is the perfect time to visit Zakynthos.
 We visited the island in June, and each day it reached the lovely, pleasant temperature of 30 degrees.
 In July and August, temperatures can easily reach 40 degrees Celsius (and that’s just a bit too much for me personally!).